MicrosoftLearning/DP-500-Azure-Data-Analyst/Instructions/labs/12-improve-query-performance-with-aggregations.md

 3. To open a pre-developed Power BI Desktop file, double-click the **Sales Analysis - Improve query performance with aggregations.pbix** file.

     *If you receive a Potential security risk warning, **select OK***.

+    *If prompted to approve running a Native Database Query, select Run.

 4. To save the file, on the **File** ribbon tab, select **Save as**.